 Since the Network formed in 2010, it has created the space and support for relationships to grow, common analysis and vision to develop, and collaborations to form.
-It has generated six working groups that build community capacity, leverage resources into the region, advance food and agriculture systems, promote clean energy and protect natural resources, revitalize downtowns, and support a culture of health.
+Members have formed seven groups that build community capacity, leverage resources into the region, explore equity, advance food and agriculture systems, promote clean energy and protect natural resources, revitalize downtowns, celebrate arts, and support a culture of health.
 Members recognize that the more relationships, common analysis, and vision we have, the more we can align our strategies to make lasting impact on the root cause challenges holding back the region from greater prosperity.

 Accelerate an equitable Appalachian transition by convening and connecting funders for learning, analysis, and collaboration.